-What is the difference between coloured contact lenses and prescription contact lenses?
-How you put in your contacts and how they interact with your eyes is the same whether they are coloured contact lenses or corrective contact lenses.
+How you put in your contacts and how they interact with your eyes is the same whether they are colored or corrective contacts.

 The high quality of our PRIMAL® contact lenses is due to the printing method we use.
 There are two ways of printing coloured contact lenses, laser printing or stamping the design between layers.

 Although laser printing is more efficient, the stamping method gives a better result.
 Furthermore, laser printing is often done on the outer surface of the contact lens, and the pigment is more likely to rub off.

 The technology that we use secures the pigmentation between two layers of HEMA polymer to ensure the best possible experience for our clients.

 You can keep your PRIMAL® contact lenses until the date written on the white label affixed to the box of your purchased product.

 On average, PRIMAL® contact lenses remain sterile in their original packaging and are good for up to 5 years.

 Dailies are disposable daily contacts that are meant to be worn only once.
 They are primarily used for one-time events or during outdoor activities and combat sports.